 - A. The purpose of the display is to tell an educational story to those that view the display.
 The display is a visual representation (pictures, charts, graphs) no larger than 28" by 28" on plywood or poster board.
-The display should be neatly titled. - B. Make sure to label the display with the exhibitor's name, address, and county on the backside.
+The display should be neatly titled. - B. Make sure to label the display with the 4-H member's name, address, and county on the backside.
 Explain pictures and graphs clearly and concisely.
-Refer to Scoresheet SF259. - C. Each display must have a one-page essay explaining why the exhibitor chose the area of the display and what they learned from their project.
-Include any references used. - D. The essay should be on a clear plastic cover with the exhibitor's name outside.
+Refer to Scoresheet SF259. - C. Each display must have a one-page essay explaining why the 4-H member chose the area of the display and what they learned from their project.
+Include references used. - D. The essay should be on a clear plastic cover with the 4-H member's name outside.